choizz156/TIL/독서/97 Things Every Programmer Should Know.md

 - Each comment should add some value for the reader, otherwise it is waste that should be removed or rewritten.
 - Try to express as much as possible through code.
 - Comment what the code cannot say, not simply what it does not say.

+## A Comment On Comments
+- Part of the point of the assignment was to teach me that my code should explain itself to the next programer coming behind me.
+- Inside your code should be explanations about what the code si supposed to be doing.
+- Make sure that your comments clarify your code but do not obscure it.

+## Comment Only What the Code Cannot Say
+- Each comment should add some value for the reader, otherwise it is waste that should be removed or rewritten.
+- Try to express as much as possible through code.
+- Comment what the code cannot say, not simply what it does not say.
+## Continuous Learning
+- You need to keep learning to stay marketable.
+- you need to take responsibility for your own education.
+- You can learn a whole lot more from someone smarter or more experienced.
+- Use the debugger to step through the code to see what's going on under the hood.
+- Google is really useful.
+- A good way to learn something is to teach ro speak about it.
+## Convenience Is Not an -illty
+- Being aware of the guiding principles does not automatically translate into appropriate behavior.
+Eating sweets is bad for you.
+- A composable vocabulary allows other programmers to use the API in ways you may not have anticipated- a great convenievnce indeed for the uesrs of the API
+- you are tempted to lump a few things together into one for sdfsdfsdfsdfsdfsdf,even though it would ve really convenient for such a frequently requested opreation.